2016 Health & Wellness Year In Review

 5 Questions To Prompt Your Review

-This year, I started Satori Health & Wellness Coaching – and this happens to coincide nicely with the end of the year review for myself.
+This year, I started Satori Health & Wellness Coaching.
 I’m happy with the pace of my blogging and I get to hear from my readers from time to time.
 I’ve also started working with various health & legal professionals, and letting them know who I am and what I can do for them and their clients.

 While November and December are busy months for all of us, as we prepare for the holidays, I think it’s important to consider your wins & successes over the year.